Maintaining high standards

 Any allegations are dealt with locally, following advice from the monitoring officer or legal team.
 Powers might include censure or the removal of a member from a committee, but the authority can't disqualify or suspend members.

 We've appointed two Independent Persons and one substitute.
 We seek their views in dealing with complaints about alleged code of conduct breaches.
 Any councillor who's the subject of a complaint may seek the views of the Independent Person.

-You can make a complaint about a potential breach of the code of conduct by a district or town/parish councillor by filling in the below form.
+You can make a complaint about a potential breach of the code of conduct by a district or town/parish councillor by filling in the following form:

 Standards hearing panel: Notice of decisions